tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 The iteration 1 UML should reflect the changes you made while completing the code requirements.
 We will be looking for proper use of UML components, and a correct depiction of the code structure.

-There are many free tools that you can use to create the UML. **Submit your UML as a .pdf or some other easily readable format**.
+There are many free tools that you can use to create the UML. **Submit your UML as a .pdf file.**  If you cannot save your UML diagram directly to a PDF format, take a picture of it, embed the picture in a Microsoft word document, save the document as a PDF and submit it.

 #### Doxygen